darchr/gem5/configs/example/bbv/README.md

 The weight output file has a similar format except the interval number changes to a weight number.
 The weights sum up to 1 and each weight tells you how important this Simpoint is.
 The SimPoints are used with their according weights to compute the weighted average for a given metric.

-After getting the SimPoint file and the Weights file, the next step is to use those files to take checkpoints using gem5’s checkpointing function.
+After getting the SimPoint file and the Weights file, the next step is to run those SimPoints by taking checkpoints using gem5’s checkpointing function.
+Checkpoints will be taken at the start of each SimPoint.
 Input the SimPoint files paths for the SimPoint config file.
 Refer to the format of the SimPoints class when providing SimPoints and their weights in the config file:

 ```sh